 This includes examining the fairness and transparency around decisions relating to the exclusion or suspension of students, including international students.

-If you decide to lodge a complaint with us, remember that the Ombudsman cannot order the university to do something or to change a decision.
+Remember that the Ombudsman cannot order the university to do something or to change a decision.
 Our role is to make recommendations that promote fairness, integrity and practical reforms.

 We also have an important role in relation to systems within universities for dealing with public interest disclosures made by employees.